 fragrance-free or unscented - products so labeled may still contain small amounts of fragrances to mask the fatty odor of soap or other unpleasant odors

 hypoallergenic - cosmetics, soaps or even fabrics that are less likely to cause allergic reactions in both children and adults

-natural - ingredients extracted directly from plants or animal products as opposed to being produced synthetically
+natural - ingredients extracted from plants

 A great example of a popular unscented soap is glycerin soap.
 This kind of soap is elaborated with glycerin as a main ingredient, which helps moisturize your skin.
 It’s also specially helpful for people with dry skin or acne problems.
 Since it’s mostly catered toward people with sensitive skin, many fragrance free options of glycerin soap are readily available in most grocery or online stores.
 Organic or vegan soaps are also, usually, fragrance free or perfumed with very light natural fragrances (like unscented cocoa butter, for example, which may still have a slight cocoa butter scent) since they are made using natural ingredients exclusively.

 People may prefer to buy fragrance free soaps for various reasons.
 For example, some people are extremely sensitive to smell and may feel overwhelmed by the scents in most soaps, thus opting for a more subtle washing experience.
 Others, however, may have very sensitive skin that may react negatively towards intense fragrances in hand soaps, laundry soaps, dish soaps, etc. These people may also opt to buy hypoallergenic products, which are catered towards people with allergies or sensitive skin.
 Whatever your specific reason for buying safer, greener or eco-friendlier products, know that with the rising popularity of these choices, you may find them more easily in your favorite household products store or grocery store.
 There are many online options, too!